cos/IteRace/README.md

 2. Clone WALA and install it to your local Maven repo
     - `export JAVA_HOME="<java's home on your system>"` (on OS X: `/usr/libexec/java_home`) Also, you might want to add this line to your system loading profile
     - `git clone https://github.com/wala/WALA.git` (or use my fork `https://github.com/cos/wala/tree/for-iterace` instead.
-It makes dispath more precise.
+It makes dispatch more precise.
 See the discussion about cilib results in the ISSTA paper)
     - `cd WALA`
     - `mvn clean install -DskipTests=true`